 Ashwini Vasanthakumar is an Associate Professor and Queen’s National Scholar in Legal and Political Philosophy at Queen’s Law School.
 She holds an A.B from Harvard; an M.A from the University of Toronto; a J.D from Yale Law School; and a DPhil from Oxford, where she studied as a Canadian Rhodes Scholar.

 Prior to Queen’s, she held positions at King’s College London, University of York, University of Oxford, and Jindal Global Law School.
-She is a researcher at the Institute for Futures Studies (Stockholm) and will be a Visiting Fellow at the Centre for Fundamental Rights at the Hertie School (Berlin).
+She has been a visiting fellow at the Hertie School (Berlin), the Institute for Futures Studies (Stockholm), and the University of Sydney.

 Vasanthakumar’s research explores political authority, membership, and obligation.
-Her monograph, The Ethics of Exile: a political theory of diaspora, will be published by Oxford University Press in late 2021.
-Current research projects include: privatization and legitimacy in border control, victims’ duties to resist their oppression, and transitional justice as transnational justice.
+Her first monograph, The Ethics of Exile: a political theory of diaspora, was published by Oxford University Press in 2021.
+Her second book examines the ethics of being a migrant and is under contract with Polity Press.
+Current research projects include: victims’ duties to resist their oppression, transitional justice as transnational justice, and legal mobilization of refugee law with RefLex.

-Her research has been supported by a SSHRC Insight Development Grant, a British Academy Rising Star Award, the Swedish Research Council and the Wallenberg Foundation.
+Her research has been supported by SSHRC Insight Development and Insight grants, a British Academy Rising Star Award, the European Research Council, the Swedish Research Council, and the Wallenberg Foundation.

 Research foci